weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-aws.md

 ### Distance metric

-You can change the distance metric used for vector searches.
-In most cases, you can start with `cosine` distances.
-You can see a list of supported distance metrics [here](../../config-refs/distances.md).
+You can change the distance metric used for vector searches. `cosine` distance is a good starting point.
+For supported distance metrics, see [Distance metrics](../../config-refs/distances.md).

 Consult the documentation of the model you are using to see which distance metrics are appropriate.